 Paul Hucklebuck Williams

 *Paul Williams was born on this date in 1915.
-He was an African American musician.
+He was a Black musician.

 Williams left Savoy Records later that year.
 He then recorded for various labels until 1962.
 Paul Williams and his band backed up many of the leading R&B and soul acts.
 In the middle 60’s, he was the music director for Lloyd Price and James Brown.
 After giving up touring, he turned to studio work.
 In 1968, in New York City, he opened his own booking agency, “The Entertainment Bureau.”
 In 1986, he made a special appearance at The National Museum of American History as part of the Smithsonian’s symposium on Rhythm and Blues.
 In 1992, he received The Rhythm and Blues Foundation Pioneer Award.
 Paul Hucklebuck Williams died on September 14, 2002.